 Any additional on-street or off-street parking space for a Protected Use ADU if any portion of its Lot is located within a 0.5 mile radius of a Transit Station.

 Use and Occupancy Restrictions.
-A requirement that a Protected Use ADU be subject to a Use and Occupancy Restriction .
+A requirement that a Protected Use ADU be subject to a Use and Occupancy Restriction, provided that:

+A Municipality may require, as a condition of financial assistance or donation of land owned by the Municipality for the development of a Protected Use ADU:

+An affordable housing restriction, with reasonable terms that do not conflict with 760 CMR 71, or

+A year-round housing occupancy restriction as defined in 760 CMR 76.02: Seasonal Communities, ; and

+A Municipality that is a seasonal community as defined in 760 CMR 76.02 may require a Protected Use ADU be subject to a year-round housing occupancy restriction if required under zoning established pursuant to 760 CMR 76.04(1)(b).

 Unit Caps & Density.
-Any limit, quota or other restriction on the number of Protected Use ADUs that may be permitted, constructed, or leased within a Municipality or Zoning District.
-Protected Use ADUs shall not be counted in any density calculations.
+Any limit, quota or other restriction on the number of Protected Use ADUs that may be permitted, constructed, or leased within a Municipality or Zoning District, or imposed by a comprehensive permit.
+Protected Use ADUs shall not be counted in any density calculations or unit caps.

 Relationship to Principal Dwelling.
 A requirement that a Protected Use ADU be attached to or detached from the Principal Dwelling.

+Minimum Lot Area.
+A requirement for a minimum lot area for a Protected Use ADU.

 Unreasonable Regulation.

 A Municipality may reasonably regulate and restrict Protected Use ADUs provided that any restriction or regulation imposed by a Municipality shall be unreasonable if the regulation or restriction, when applicable to a Protected Use ADU: